Generic Name: Colistimethate sodium

 FOR INTRAMUSCULAR AND INTRAVENOUS USE

-Dbu is 2,4-diaminobutanoic acid; R is 5-methylheptyl in colistin A and 5-methylhexyl in colistin B
+pentasodium colistinmethanesulfonate (Colistimethate sodium) Dbu is 2, 4-diaminobutanoic acid, R is 5-methylheptyl in colistin A and 5-methylhexyl in colistin B

 Colistimethate - Clinical Pharmacology

-Typical serum and urine levels following a single 150 mg dose of Colistimethate for injection IM or IV in normal adult subjects are shown in Figure 1.
+Typical serum and urine levels following a single 150 mg dose of Colistimethate IM or IV in normal adult subjects are shown in Figure 1.

 Average urine levels ranged from about 270 mcg/mL at 2 hours to about 15 mcg/mL at 8 hours after intravenous administration and from 200 to about 25 mcg/mL during a similar period following intramuscular administration.

 Colistimethate sodium is a surface active agent which penetrates into and disrupts the bacterial cell membrane.
-It has been shown to have bactericidal activity against most strains of the following microorganisms, both in vitro and in clinical infections as described in the INDICATIONS AND USAGE section:
+It has been shown to have bactericidal activity against most strains of the following microorganisms, both in vitro and in clinical infections as described in INDICATIONS AND USAGE:

 Indications and Usage for Colistimethate

-Colistimethate for injection is indicated for the treatment of acute or chronic infections due to sensitive strains of certain gram-negative bacilli.
+Colistimethate for Injection, USP is indicated for the treatment of acute or chronic infections due to sensitive strains of certain gram-negative bacilli.
 It is particularly indicated when the infection is caused by sensitive strains of Pseudomonas aeruginosa.
 This antibiotic is not indicated for infections due to Proteus or Neisseria.
-Colistimethate for injection has proven clinically effective in treatment of infections due to the following gram-negative organisms: Enterobacter aerogenes, Escherichia coli, Klebsiella pneumoniae, and Pseudomonas aeruginosa.
+Colistimethate for Injection, USP has proven clinically effective in treatment of infections due to the following gram-negative organisms: Enterobacter aerogenes, Escherichia coli, Klebsiella pneumoniae and Pseudomonas aeruginosa.

-Colistimethate for injection may be used to initiate therapy in serious infections that are suspected to be due to gram-negative organisms and in the treatment of infections due to susceptible gram-negative pathogenic bacilli.
+Colistimethate for Injection, USP may be used to initiate therapy in serious infections that are suspected to be due to gram-negative organisms and in the treatment of infections due to susceptible gram-negative pathogenic bacilli.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Colistimethate for injection and other antibacterial drugs, Colistimethate for injection should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Colistimethate for Injection, USP and other antibacterial drugs, Colistimethate for Injection, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

-The use of Colistimethate for injection is contraindicated for patients with a history of sensitivity to the drug or any of its components.
+The use of Colistimethate for Injection, USP is contraindicated for patients with a history of sensitivity to the drug or any of its components.

-Maximum daily dose calculated from colistin base activity should not exceed 5 mg/kg/day with normal renal function.
+Maximum daily dose calculated from colistin base activity should not exceed 5 mg/kg/day (2.3 mg/lb) with normal renal function.

 Transient neurological disturbances may occur.
 These include circumoral paresthesia or numbness, tingling or formication of the extremities, generalized pruritus, vertigo, dizziness, and slurring of speech.
 For these reasons, patients should be warned not to drive vehicles or use hazardous machinery while on therapy.
 Reduction of dosage may alleviate symptoms.
 Therapy need not be discontinued, but such patients should be observed with particular care.